-^{} As outlined in the Pension Plan's investment policy.
+As outlined in the Pension Plan's investment policy.

-Discount Rate - The discount rate used to measure the total pension liability at June 30, 2020 and 2019 was 6.80% and 6.90%, respectively.
+Discount Rate - The discount rate used to measure the total pension liability at June 30, 2021 and 2020 was 6.80%.
 The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current contribution rate and that contributions will be made at the statutorily required rates.
 The Pension Plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the discount rate for calculating the total pension liability is equal to the long-term expected rate of return.
 The FRS Actuarial Assumption Conference is responsible for setting the assumptions used in the valuations of the defined benefit pension plans pursuant to Section 216.136(10), Florida Statutes.
-The 6.80% rate of return assumption used in the June 30, 2020 calculations was determined by the Plan's consulting actuary to be reasonable and appropriate per Actuarial Standard of Practice No. 27 (ASOP 27) for accounting purposes which differs from the rate used for funding purposes which is used to establish the contribution rates of the Plan.
+The 6.80% rate of return assumption used in the June 30, 2021 calculations was determined by the Plan's consulting actuary to be reasonable and appropriate per Actuarial Standard of Practice No. 27 (ASOP 27) for accounting purposes which differs from the rate used for funding purposes which is used to establish the contribution rates of the Plan.

-Sensitivity of the Proportionate Share of the Net Position Liability to Changes in the Discount Rate - The following represents the Fund's proportionate share of the net pension liability calculated as of September 30, 2020 and 2019 using the discount rate of 6.80% and 6.90%, respectively, as well as what the proportionate share of the net pension liability would be if it were calculated using a discount rate that is one percentage point lower (5.80% and 5.90%, respectively) or one percentage point higher (7.80% and 7.90%, respectively) than the current rate (in thousands):
+Sensitivity of the Proportionate Share of the Net Position Liability to Changes in the Discount Rate - The following represents the Fund's proportionate share of the net pension liability calculated as of September 30, 2021 and 2020 using the discount rate of 6.80%, as well as what the proportionate share of the net pension liability would be if it were calculated using a discount rate that is one percentage point lower (5.80%) or one percentage point higher (7.80%) than the current rate (in thousands):